Embodied Red Teaming for Auditing Robotic Foundation Models: Author Contributions

 \section{Author Contributions}

-\begin{itemize}[leftmargin=*] \item \textbf{Sathwik Karnik:} Co-led the project, developed the proof-of-concept implementation of ERT, set up the robot policies for testing, conducted experiments, and wrote the experiment section \item \textbf{Zhang-Wei Hong:} Co-led the project, enhanced the ERT implementation, scaled up the experiments, and wrote most of the paper \item \textbf{Nishant Abhangi:} Initiated exploration on the topic and conducted preliminary red-teaming experiments for robot policies using LLMs \item \textbf{Yen-Chen Lin:} Contributed to experiment design, idea development, and revisions to the method section \item \textbf{Tsun-Hsuan Wang:} Contributed to experiment design, idea development, and proofreading. \item \textbf{Pulkit Agrawal:} Provided project oversight, edited the manuscript, and refined the presentation of the work \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Sathwik Karnik:} Co-led the project, developed the proof-of-concept implementation of ERT, set up the robot policies for testing, conducted experiments, and wrote the experiment section \item \textbf{Zhang-Wei Hong:} Co-led the project, enhanced the ERT implementation, scaled up the experiments, and wrote most of the paper \item \textbf{Nishant Abhangi:} Initiated exploration on the topic and conducted preliminary red-teaming experiments for robot policies using LLMs \item \textbf{Yen-Chen Lin:} Contributed to experiment design, idea development, and revisions to the method section \item \textbf{Tsun-Hsuan Wang:} Contributed to experiment design, idea development, and proofreading. \item \textbf{Christophe Dupuy:} Contributed to experiment execution, experiment design, idea development, and proofreading. \item \textbf{Rahul Gupta:} Contributed to experiment design, idea development, and proofreading. \item \textbf{Pulkit Agrawal:} Provided project oversight, edited the manuscript, and refined the presentation of the work \end{itemize}